BILGI-IE-423/ie423-2024-2025-termproject-aiscream/README.md

 Split Checks: Histograms were generated to compare the train/test distribution of the target variable in each dataset.
 File Export: A total of 8 CSV files were created, train and test versions for each of the four datasets(mat,por,main,factors).

+# Future Work

+The current phase of the project concludes with preprocessing and the preparation of train and test datasets.
+The following steps are planned as:

+- **Exploratory Data Analysis (EDA)**: Although we have already split the datasets into training and test sets, we will temporarily merge them back during EDA.
+This will allow us to explore overall distributions and investigate correlations better.
+In the project, EDA is not seen as a preliminary task, and not included in the preprocessing part, but rather as a core analytical phase where the main research questions will begin to be addressed.
+While preprocessing is focused on preparing and organizing the data, EDA will mark the start of actual investigation into how uncontrollable background variables relate to academic performance.

 ## Datasets Used